MAY 18 - 20

 Known as Georgia’s “Little Amazon,” the Altamaha is a mighty river.
 It drains the second largest watershed on the east coast into the Atlantic Ocean at a rate of over 100,000 gallons per second.
 Its main stem, forming in Lumber City at the confluence of the Oconee and Ocmulgee rivers, is undammed and free-flowing, creating a relatively intact and healthy ecosystem that is home to more than 100 rare and endangered species – the largest concentration in the state.

-These “Three Rivers” constitute one of the eastern United States’ largest watersheds and are home to some of Georgia’s rarest species.
+These “Three Rivers” constitute one of the eastern United States’ largest watersheds.

-On Saturday, we will paddle 14 miles of the Ocmulgee River and Altamaha River.
-After the paddle we will host our 50th Anniversary Tent Revival (see below).
+On Saturday, we will paddle 14 miles of the Ocmulgee River and Altamaha River *

-On Sunday, we will explore the mysterious and ecologically-rare Broxton Rocks Nature Preserve and get our feet dirty on a 2-3 mile hike along rocky terrain.
+On Sunday, we will explore the mysterious and ecologically-rare Broxton Rocks Nature Preserve in Coffee County and get our feet dirty on a 2-3 mile hike along rocky terrain.
 Thanks to the Georgia Department of Natural Resources and The Nature Conservancy for this opportunity.